 |Ia = (Eb-V)/Ra|

-The plugging is simplest type of braking.
+Plugging is the simplest type of braking.
 The armature voltage polarity is reversed at the time of plugging to stop the motor.
 During plugging the back EMF supports the armature voltage, and thus the total voltage across the motor terminal is (V+Eb).
-In this condition, the armature current reverse its direction and exerts counter torque,which brings the motor to stop.
+In this condition, the armature current reverses its direction and exerts counter-torque, which brings the motor to stop.
 The plugging method is highly inefficient because at the time of braking the source also supplies current which gets dissipated in the braking resistor(Rb) and armature resistance(Ra).

 2. Dynamic Braking

-The DC motor keeps on rotating after switching off armature power supply because of inertia.
+The DC motor keeps on rotating after switching off the armature power supply because of inertia.
 To immediately stop the motor, a braking resistor(Rb) is connected across the armature.
-In this condition, the motor acts as an generator and converts kinetic energy into electrical energy.
-The electrical energy dissipates in the braking resistor(Rb) and armature resistance(Ra) and motor stops.
+In this condition, the motor acts as a generator and converts kinetic energy into electrical energy.
+The electrical energy dissipates in the braking resistor(Rb) and armature resistance(Ra) and motor stop.
 This method of braking is also known as Rheostatic braking.